Site icon Circuit Ideas for You

 Simple Fatigue Testing Circuit

-This circuit is a fun way to test how tired you are!
+This small circuit is fun way to check if anyone is tired or not!

 Circuit Working: